 In November 2011 Jackie changed gears and went to work for the Children’s Health Foundation of Vancouver Island as Manager of Events, raising funds for children with disabilities and their families.
 Her relationship continued with CCPA and in 2011 Jackie stage managed the first of 7 year-end shows under the college’s leadership team of Ron Schuster & Darold Roles.

-In 2015 Jackie joined the team at CCPA full time as Events & Outreach Manager and then as Theatre Operations & Outreach Manager, under the leadership team of Caleb Marshall & Heather Burns.
+In 2015 Jackie joined the team at CCPA full time as Events & Outreach Manager.
 Jackie is also CCPA’s Box Office and Front of House Manager and continues to mentor student stage managers through the Year II Mentorship Program and the “Company C” Studio Ensemble.